Alloy Artifacts

 JIS Certification

 On August 15, 1958 the company received JIS certificate 6159 for class B4630 (open-end wrenches).
-The record for this certification can be seen in the section on the 1958 Monthly Report for JIS 6159.
+The record for this certification can be seen in the Monthly Report 1958-08 for JIS 6159.
 (This certification is not mentioned in the company's history.)

 New Main Factory at Yao